Shopify/mobile-buy-sdk-ios/README.md

 #### Aliases [⤴](#table-of-contents)

-Aliases are useful when a single query requests multiple fields with the same names at the same nesting level.
-GraphQL allows only unique field names otherwise multiple fields with the same names would produce a collision.
-This is where aliases come in.
+Aliases are useful when a single query requests multiple fields with the same names at the same nesting level as GraphQL allows only unique field names.
 Multiple nodes can be queried by using a unique alias for each one:

 ```swift
 let query = Storefront.buildQuery { $0